Val (sculptor): Career

 During her whole career, VAL was carried by an inner force which guided her in her artistic work and which was linked, not only with nature, but also with the time-honored lineage of the sculptors that preceded her.
 It is this inner voice which she attempted to transcribe in these artworks, a voice asking questions, but never imposing certainties.
 At each stage, some progresses were done, some new paths were explored, VAL was advancing on her path or, as she liked to say, on her "equilibrist’s tread".
 As, for her, creating required boldness, it required to take risks, but, she said, it is when we take risks that "we can feel the strength of life".
 "Creating is opening doors within oneself", said Val.
 By sharing her creative works with a large public, the artist allowed others to open doors within themselves.

+Personal life

+In 2006, VAL met Frédéric Morel in Bangkok who became her agent.
+Both of them married in 2009.
+He gave up his work in business to promote VAL's work on the art market.